Pradhan Mantri Schools for Rising India: Overview

-A maximum of two schools (one elementary & one secondary/senior secondary) are selected per block, and the selection of PM SHRI schools is done through 'Challenge Mode', wherein schools compete for support to become exemplar schools.
-The beneficiary schools add the prefix "PM SHRI" with its name to avail the funds.
+A maximum of two schools (one elementary & one secondary/senior secondary) are selected per block, and the selection of PM SHRI schools is done through 'Challenge Mode', in which schools compete for facility-upgradation funding based on their compliance with the national scheme.
+The beneficiary schools must brand themselves with the prefix "PM SHRI" to receive full funding.
 According to a survey by the Union Ministry of Education, the number of enrollment has been increased significantly in several PM SHRI schools in 2023-24.

 A Kendriya Vidyalaya with the prefix "PM SHRI".

 Features

 The PM SHRI Schools are developed with an emphasis on environmental sustainability, incorporating features such as solar panels, LED lighting, nutrition gardens with natural farming practices, waste management systems, plastic-free zones, water conservation, and rainwater harvesting.
 These schools make students competent in Indian languages, and also work on "linking students to local industry for skill development".
 Moreover, these schools have smart classes, digital library, digital laboratories and other digital learning tools which help students to understand every lesson in details and clearly.